-All auxiliary verbs attach to a verbal or adjectival stem form and conjugate as verbs, but they differ from normal verbs in having no independent meaning.
+All auxiliary verbs attach to a verbal or adjectival stem form and conjugate as verbs, but they differ from standard verbs in having no independent meaning.
 In modern Japanese there are two distinct classes of auxiliary verbs:

 Pure auxiliaries (助動詞 jodōshi)

 are usually just called verb endings or conjugated forms.
-These auxiliaries cannot possibly function as anindependent verb.
+These auxiliaries cannot possibly function as an anindependent verb.

 Helper auxiliaries (補助動詞 hododōshi)